AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/page-exporter.md

 As you may have noticed in the node structure, the **Geometrixx** page export template has a `logo` node with a `type` property set to `image`.
 This is a special configuration type that has been created to copy the image logo to the zip file.
 -->

-Pour répondre à certaines exigences spécifiques, vous devrez peut-être implémenter un [gestionnaire de mise à jour personnalisé](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/contentsync/handler/package-summary.html).
+Pour répondre à certaines exigences spécifiques, vous devrez peut-être mettre en oeuvre une [gestionnaire de mise à jour personnalisé](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/contentsync/handler/package-summary.html).

 <!-- To meet some specific requirements, you may need to implement a custom `type` property: to do so, refer to the Implementing a custom update handler section in the Content Sync page.
 -->